wesleyramalho/mypdfcv-ai/README.md

 ```

 ## Design rationale

-**Why a separate AI service instead of putting this in the Next.js app?**
-The resume builder is a static, client-heavy Next.js project.
-An AI service
-needs Python (the JD requires 5+ years of it), a different deployment
-cadence, separate cost accounting, and freedom to use heavy native deps
-(sentence-transformers, torch).
-Splitting the repo is a production
-discipline signal — the boundary is explicit.

 **Why SQLite, not pgvector?** Demo portability.
 The reviewer can
 `git clone && pip install && python -m mypdfcv_ai.cli seed && streamlit run` with